Maintaining Your Aid

 Federal and state regulations require you to meet three minimum standards in order to be eligible for financial aid funding:

-- Completion Ratio: You must complete 67% of the credit hours you attempt during the academic year.
+- Completion Ratio: You must complete 67% of the credit hours you attempt.
 This includes both transfer credit and coursework attempted at EFSC.
 It applies to new applicants and applicants renewing their financial aid.
+For credit hour students, this ration is reviewed at the end of each academic year, while clock hour and certificate students are reviewed at the end of each term.

 - Time Frame: You must complete your college credit certificate or degree program within 150% of the credit hours it requires.
-For example, students in the 60 credit-hour Associate in Arts program lose eligibility after attempting 90 credit hours.
-Career and Technical Certificate Clock-Hour programs are funded for program length only.
-See CTC specific aid information.
+For example, students in the 60 credit-hour Associate in Arts program lose aid eligibility after attempting 90 credit hours.
+Career and Technical Certificate Clock-Hour programs are funded for the program length only (You can read more about aid packages for clock-hour programs in the section below this accordion).
 Because the time frame equation can vary based on individual program requirements, you should review your situation with the Financial Aid office if you have questions.

 How to Check Your SAP Status

-- Log in to the myEFSC Portal using your Titan Single Sign-On (SSO) credentials
+- Log in to the myEFSC Portal using your Titan email and password

-- Suspension: If you fail to maintain a cumulative 2.0 GPA and/or a 67% completion ratio for two terms in a row, or if you reach your maximum number of hours (both attempted and earned), you will be denied additional financial aid and placed on suspension.
+- Suspension of aid: If you fail to maintain a cumulative 2.0 GPA and/or a 67% completion ratio, or if you reach your maximum number of hours (both attempted and earned), you will be denied additional financial aid and placed on suspension status.
+You can receive aid again if you either have an approved SAP appeal, are on an Academic Plan, or you get back into good standing with the SAP standards.
+All three options are explained in the next row of this accordion.

-If you fail to maintain SAP and you financial aid eligibility is terminated, you may appeal your status under the following circumstances:
+If you fail to maintain SAP and your financial aid eligibility is terminated, you will be notified of your standing and you can appeal your status under the following circumstances:

 - Parental divorce or separation